-John as he moves from man to man, bed to bed, shower to shower, searching for answers.
-The story is told through fragments of dialogue and a rhythmic montage of asphalt, subway trains, traffic and beautiful bodies.
-Isolated images resonate against the richly layered soundtrack of urban noise and electronic pop.
+John moves from man to man, bed to bed, shower to shower, searching for a spark of happiness.
+Through fragments of dialogue and a rhythmic montage of asphalt, subway trains, traffic and beautiful bodies.
 John’s beauty and vitality, his sexual encounters and tiled showers blur with increasing speed as we plunge along with him into despair.
 The growing need for safety awakens restless memory and distant dreams of home.